 126. 40 C.F.R. §§ 300.210(a)-(c), 300.105(c) (2010).
-The NRT does not become actively involved in a response action that is manageable by Regional Response Teams (RRT), instead offering policy, guidance, and coordination efforts, for instance in the creation of agencies and is chaired by the EPA and vice-chaired by the Coast Guard.
-Regional Response Teams mirror the National Response Team in composition.
-They function at the regional level and actively engage in response efforts.
-Regional Response required by the Clean Water Act also include members from industry and are the primary functional units of response planning, implementing more specific and detailed plans for a physical response to oil spills.
-Por the Gulf region, the Area Committee formulated the Area Contingency Plan, or "One Gulf Plan," a coordinated effort to envision and prepare for events as they might occur on the ground.
+The NRT does not become actively involved in a response action that is manageable by Regional Response Teams (RRT), instead offering policy, guidance, and coordination efforts, for instance in the creation of control technologies and practices for drilling); S. 3516, 111th Cong.
+(2010) (as reported by S. Comm. on Energy and Natural Resources, July 28, 2010) (reforming the regulatory oversight of the Interior Department with regard to offshore drilling in the Outer Continental Shelf).

+agencies and is chaired by the EPA and vice-chaired by the Coast Guard.127 Regional Response Teams mirror the National Response Team in composition.
+They function at the regional level and actively engage in response efforts.128 Area Committees required by the Clean Water Act also include members from industry and are the primary functional units of response planning, implementing more specific and detailed plans for a physical response to oil spills.129 For the Gulf region, the Area Committee formulated the Area Contingency Plan, or "One Gulf Plan," a coordinated effort to envision and prepare for events as they might occur on the ground.

-An On-Scene Coordinator directs and oversees response efforts and coordinates all other efforts at the release site.
-When a spill poses a substantial threat to public health or welfare, the Commandant of the Coast Guard may classify it as a Spill of National Significance and appoint someone to coordinate even greater federal involvement.
-The National Incident Commander assumes the role of On-Scene Coordinator and oversees all levels of response.
-To the Deepwater Horizon spill, Admiral Thad Allen filled this role by forming a Unified Area Command, an ad hoc body to supervise the broader effort, while three Incident Command posts in Houma,
+An On-Scene Coordinator directs and oversees response efforts and coordinates all other efforts at the release site.130 When a spill poses a substantial threat to public health or welfare, the Commandant of the Coast Guard may classify it as a Spill of National Significance and appoint someone to coordinate even greater federal involvement.
+The National Incident Commander assumes the role of On-Scene Coordinator and oversees all levels of response.131 For the Deepwater Horizon spill, Admiral Thad Allen filled this role by forming a Unified Area Command, an ad hoc body to supervise the broader effort,132 while three Incident Command posts in Houma,